Working With Remote Shopping Carts

-Once the customer has found something they want to buy, they typically click an HTML button or link called, for example, Add To Cart .
+After customers find an item to purchase, they typically click an HTML button or link called, for example, Add To Cart.
 This action adds the item(s) to their existing shopping cart.
-If this is the first item they have chosen to place in a shopping cart, the shopping cart itself is created.
+If this is the first item they have chosen to place in a shopping cart, the shopping cart is created.

 In Product Advertising API, the shopping cart is called remote because the cart is hosted by Amazon servers.
 In that sense, the shopping cart is remote to the seller's or Associate's servers where the customer is shopping.

-The opposite of a remote shopping cart is a local shopping cart, which is the shopping cart customers use while shopping on www.amazon.com.
-It is considered local because Amazon hosts the shopping web pages as well as the shopping cart.
+The opposite of a remote shopping cart is a local shopping cart, which is the shopping cart customers use when shopping on Amazon.com.
+It is local because Amazon hosts the shopping web pages and the shopping cart.
 Product Advertising API operations work solely with remote shopping carts.

 The following sections describe remote shopping carts and how to work with them.